CBMR-Single-Cell-Omics-Platform/GEO-submission-guide/README.md

-# Guidelines and helper scripts for submitting NGS data to GEO / SRA
+# Tips and scripts for submitting NGS data to GEO / SRA

 ## Timeline
 * Depositing your data on GEO is almost always a prerequisite for getting your article published, so this should be a top priority after the paper is accepted
-* You should allow for up to two weeks before the GEO submission is publicly available:
+* Allow for up to two weeks before the GEO submission is publicly available:
-  * One week for collecting information, preparing and transferring files
+  * One week for collecting, preparing and transferring files
-  * One week for review of your GEO submission and making changes if necessary
+  * One week for review by GEO and to make any changes they might ask for
 * See also the GEO [FAQ](https://www.ncbi.nlm.nih.gov/geo/info/faq.html#whenaccessions)

 ## Quick start

 ### Create a GEO account

   * [link](https://www.ncbi.nlm.nih.gov/account/register/?back_url=/geo/submitter/)
-  * The confirmation email may get held up by the KU spam filter
+  (The confirmation email may get held up by the spam filter, so consider using your personal email!)
 ### Decide what to submit to GEO and what to submit as supplementary tables
   * Read the [guidelines](https://www.ncbi.nlm.nih.gov/geo/info/seq.html)
   * Summary statistics such as differential expression should rather be submitted as supplementary tables directly to the journal